remotion-dev/remotion/packages/docs/docs/terminology.md

 ## Cloud Run Url

 For rendering on Cloud Run, this url is the address you use to access the service that performs the render.
 It is possible to make use of a custom domain, by visiting the console in GCP and navigating to Cloud Run.

+## Service Name

+For rendering on Cloud Run, this is the name of the deployed service.
+It can be used as an alternative to the full Cloud Run url.